A Bayesian multivariate extreme value mixture model: Simulations

+We now assess robustness under departures from the model’s asymptotic dependence assumption.
+This is relevant because our model is always asymptotically dependent ($\chi>0$), and applying it to asymptotically independent data can, in principle, induce bias.

+We generate data from a bivariate normal distribution, which is asymptotically independent ($\chi=0$; \citealt{sibuyaBivariateExtremeStatistics1960}).
+Bulk parameters match those in Table \ref{tab:tail_thres_Scen1.1-1.3}.
+We compare our bivariate extreme mixture model (BEMM) to the bivariate mixture copula model (BMCM) of \citeauthor{Andr__2024}, using their best-performing configuration for Gaussian data: a Student-t copula for the bulk and an inverted Gumbel copula for the tail.
+For each method, we assess overall dependence through the Kendall’s rank coefficient, defined as for a random pair $(X_1,X_2)$ and its independent replicate $(X_1^\prime,X_2^\prime)$, with marginal distribution $F_1$ and $F_2$.
+For tail dependence, we use two measures.
+The first is $\chi$, defined in \eqref{eq:chi}, which distinguishes between asymptotic dependence ($\chi > 0$) and asymptotic independence ($\chi = 0$).
+For our model, based on the mGPD in \eqref{eq:explict_mgpd}, $\chi$ has the closed-form expression (see Section \ref{sec:appendix-proofs} of the Supplementary Materials for derivation): where $a_{(1)}=\min \{a_1,a_2\}$, $a_{(2)}=\max \{a_1, a_2\}$.
+This expression further shows that our model is asymptotically dependent, as $\chi>0$ for all $a_1,a_2>0$.

+While $\chi(r)$ is effective for distinguishing between asymptotic dependence and independence, it provides limited information on the strength of asymptotic independence.
+To address this, we also use $\bar{\chi}$ \citep{colesDependenceMeasuresExtreme1999}, defined as

-defined by \cite{colesDependenceMeasuresExtreme1999}.
-This metric specifically quantifies distinctions within the class of asymptotically independent distributions.
-Analogous to $\chi(r)$, the value $\bar{\chi} = \lim_{r \to 1^-} \bar{\chi}(r)$ indicates the strength of extremal dependence.
-For {an} asymptotic independent distribution, $\bar{\chi}$ falls within the range $[-1,1)$, and $\bar{\chi}$ increases with the strength of extremal dependence and goes to 1 for {asymptotically dependent distributions.}
+which differentiates among asymptotically independent cases. $\bar{\chi}$ takes values in $[-1, 1)$, increases with the strength of extremal dependence, and approaches 1 for asymptotically dependent distributions.

-The bivariate version of our multivariate extreme mixture model (which will be denoted as BEMM) is set against the model presented by \cite{Andr__2024}, which focuses on smoothly combining two copulae tailored to the bulk and tail.
-This approach, henceforth referred to as bivariate mixture copula model (BMCM), {has the {smallest AIC} on bivariate normally distributed data when it employs a Student's t copula for the bulk and an inverted Gumbel copula for the tail, according to Andr\'{e}'s experiments}.
-Our evaluation benchmarks the performance of BEMM against this optimal configuration of BMCM.

-To ensure a fair comparison with the frequentist inferences drawn from BMCM, we average the empirical dependence metrics estimated from 3000 replicated datasets, each comprising 2000 data points, as a singular point of estimation in each simulation.
-These replicated datasets, denoted as $y_{rep}$ are generated from the distribution
+For comparability with BMCM’s frequentist inference, we obtain point estimates for the BEMM by averaging the empirical dependence metrics ($\chi$, $\bar{\chi}$, and Kendall’s $\tau$) computed from 3,000 replicated datasets, each containing 2,000 observations.
+These replicated datasets, denoted $\boldsymbol{y}_{\text{rep}}$, are drawn from the posterior predictive distribution: